haxsaw/hikaru/docs/crd.rst

 Each of these classes provides specific capabilities:

-- *HikaruBase* provides all the foundation machinery to integrate a derived class into the Hikaru runtime, as well as providing a number of common capabilites such as duplication, merging, rendering into different forms, etc. See
+- ``HikaruBase`` provides all the foundation machinery to integrate a derived class into the Hikaru runtime, as well as providing a number of common capabilites such as duplication, merging, rendering into different forms, etc. See
-- *HikaruDocumentBase*, which is a subclass of ``HikaruBase``, add some additional capability to allow a class to serve as a 'topmost' class for a K8s resource.
+- ``HikaruDocumentBase``, which is a subclass of ``HikaruBase``, adds some additional capability to allow a class to serve as a 'topmost' class for a K8s resource.
 So for example, a Pod is topmost class that describes pods, and it is derived from HikaruDocumentBase.
-- *HikaruCRDDocumentMixin* is an adjunct class for HikaruDocumentBase that adds standard CRUD methods and context manager capabilities to all topmost CRD resource classes.
+- ``HikaruCRDDocumentMixin`` is an adjunct class for HikaruDocumentBase that adds standard CRUD methods and context manager capabilities to all topmost CRD resource classes.

 Required attribute: ``apiVersion: str = "<group>/<version>"``